Berrys Bay proposed maritime precinct

 Updates and announcements

 Roads and Maritime Services is carrying out safety work to the Berrys Bay Wharf.
 A section of the Berrys Bay Wharf has decayed and could impact ferries and other vessels in the Sydney Harbour Navigation Channel.
 This work is not part of the proposed Berrys Bay Maritime Precinct development.
-A contractor on behalf on Roads and Maritime will carry out the work by barge from Wednesday 16 March to Wednesday 23 March 2016, weather and maritime conditions permitting.
+A contractor on behalf on Roads and Maritime will carry out the work by barge on Monday 19 June and Tuesday 20 June 2017, weather and maritime conditions permitting.
 Our working hours will be 7am to 5pm Monday to Friday and 8.00am to 1pm Saturday.
-Roads and Maritime is also working to have the illegally moored vessels in Berrys Bay removed.
-View the March 2016 emergency work notification for more information.
+View the June 2017 emergency work notification (PDF, 58Kb) for more information.

 Roads and Maritime Services is carrying out safety work to the Berrys Bay Wharf.